lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/README.md

 Background:
 - InnoDB storage engine wastes a great amount of disk space, but the only storage engine that is compatible with recorder.
 Memory storage engine [can't handle TEXT columns][memory-storage-engine] and Aria storage engine [can't handle foreign keys][aria-storage-engine] in the recorder [database][schema], MyRocks storage engine (though it has compression) [is not available for 32-bit platforms][myrocks-storage-engine].
 - The official [database schema][schema] is modified and created before the recorder tries to create it.
-The 'entity_id' and 'state' column's length reduced from 255 to 128 char (they were too long for Aria keys), and 2 foreign keys are removed (Aria can't handle them).
+The `entity_id` and `state` column's length reduced from 255 to 128 char (they were too long for Aria keys), and 2 foreign keys are removed (Aria can't handle them).

 **See the Documentation tab for the required configuration changes for the recorder integration!!!**